BriSCA Formula 1 Stock Cars: Media

 The 1980s saw BriSCA F1 Stock Cars on national television, featured on ITV's World of Sport.
 During 2009, the BBC filmed an F1 Stock Car season almost in its entirety to produce a six-part television documentary titled Gears and Tears which featured the bitter battle between the two dominant clans in the sport, the Yorkshire-based Wainmans and the Lancashire-based Smiths.
 Over the nine-month season the film makers enjoyed unprecedented behind the scenes access.
 From 2011, satellite television channel Premier Sports began broadcasting selected meetings.
 Since September 2017, FreeSports (Freeview, FreeSat) have broadcast BriSCA F1 meetings with no payment to view required.

 PC simulation

 Simulation of BriSCA F1 stock car (and other oval formulas) racing can be played on a PC via specially created 'mods', which exist for both the Nascar Heat and rFactor motor racing simulation game engines. rFactor requires a relatively recent PC specification.
 Racing can be simulated either off-line (against computer controlled cars) or on-line, with some organised racing leagues existing that mimic the real life racing fixture list and drivers in the leagues may opt to use replicas of real life cars or personalised 'skins' created using popular graphical editing tools.
 Accurately modelled stock car tracks that are either current or defunct may be downloaded for the modifications allowing for contemporary or nostalgic racing.

 There is also a game on Xbox One called Stockcars Unleashed 2.
 It uses real car liveries, drivers and UK ovals and a championship racing format.

+SSCN and Last Bend Racing use a modified version of the 2000 NASCAR HEAT game.